The Maroon & Gold boast a 26-14-3 all-time record against Notre Dame including a 4-1-0 mark over the last three years.

 Guentzel, who played defense for Minnesota from 1981-85 and served as an assistant coach for the Gophers from 1994-08, returned to the Maroon and Gold staff after one year as an assistant coach at Nebraska Omaha during the 2010-11 season.
 From 2009-10 he was the head coach and general manager of the USHL's Des Moines Buccaneers and he was an assistant coach at Colorado College from 2008-09.

 The 2013-14 season marked a new era for Guentzel and the Gophers as the team began competing in the Big Ten Conference.
-The Maroon & Gold went on to win the league’s first two regular-season titles and added the 2015 Big Ten Tournament Title.
+The Maroon & Gold went on to win the league’s first three regular-season titles and added the 2015 Big Ten Tournament Title.
 The Gophers’ defense led the Big Ten and ranked third nationally in 2013-14 as Minnesota returned to the NCAA finals.
 The following year, Mike Reilly became just the seventh player in Gopher Hockey history to earn multiple First Team All-America merits while also garnering Hobey Baker Award finalist honors.

 The 2012-13 season saw the Minnesota defense lead the WCHA and finish third nationally in scoring defense at 2.00 goals against per game.
 Guentzel also guided Nate Schmidt to Second Team All-America and First Team All-WCHA honors.